Leadership Under Pressure

 • Offer practical guidance, not just empathy

-I won't tell you everything will be fine.
-I won't give you scripts that only work in perfect conditions.
+I will not tell you everything will be fine.
+I will not give you scripts that only work in perfect conditions.
+I will give you clarity, language, and respect for what you are actually navigating.

 How to Follow Along